toliosg/hello-world/README.md

 just one repository

 Hi humans.
-I am george.
+I am George.
 I  am a new member in this community and I hope that i will learn usefull things for my future job.